SarahAllenReed/truckstopcoffee/content/post/faq.md

 ### You're hot/I'm confused about why I think you're hot/I want to be a creep to a random trans person.
 I also don't know what boundaries are.
 Where can I put my thoughts about that?

 You can do that into your pillow too, buddy.
 Just keep it out of my inbox.

+### We knew each other/dated/were some form of "related" years ago and I haven't heard from you in a while.
+Can I email you to get back in touch?

+Look, I hate having to put this section here, but I've had this happen enough that I want to draw a boundary.

+As much as I'd love to put a blanket statement here that states "sure!", the fact is that I've had enough uncomfortable interactions with folks trying to reconnect using my professional contact info that I can't tell you that.
+In fact, you should probably assume that all "seeking to reconnect" emails will be blatantly ignored.
+This is my professional email, after all.
+I'm sure if you told your therapist or whoever that you decided to pop into someone's work because you missed them and wanted to regain contact they'd give you a talkin' to.

+If you actually want to get in touch with me and wish to do so in a relatively healthy manner for both of us, comment on one of my social media posts.
+Odds are, if I want to talk to you or miss you, I'll respond with something to the effect of "OH SHIT IT'S $NAME" and if we talk back and forth a bit and the vibe's chill I'll probably give you one of my many handles I use on various messaging services and we can chat a bit that way.
+If I don't, I'll block you, and you're free to go about your day.
+Low stress for everyone involved.

+And--at the risk of getting very personal here--if you happen to be a member of the foster family that raised me or my birth family...don't contact me, for any reason, ever.
+I don't know how you'd read my work and think I want to interact with you all these years down the line.

 ### You seem cool, you're visibly trans which is neat, and I'm having questions about gender stuff.
 Can I message you about your experiences/ask you for advice?